 The School District Leader (SDL) Advanced Certificate program serves as an additional component of the Ed.D. program.
 The SDL Advanced Certificate program is for qualified individuals interested in leadership opportunities such as superintendent, associate superintendent, or other district-level administrative positions.

 In addition to the materials and credentials outlined in the general admission requirements and Ed.D. admission requirements, individuals applying for admission to the SDL program must meet and provide verification of the following prerequisites:

-- Possess a valid School Administrator/Supervisor (SAS) or School Building Leader (SBL) certificate from an approved program
+- Possession of a valid School Administrator/Supervisor (SAS) or School Building Leader (SBL) certificate from an approved program

-- Have three or more years of teaching, pupil personnel services, and/or school leadership experience
+- Three or more years of teaching, pupil personnel services, and/or school leadership experience

 In accordance with New York State Education Department requirements, candidates in the SDL program will be required to take and pass the New York State SDL Licensure Exam and successfully complete a minimum of 60 credits of graduate study, which includes 30 transfer credits from an approved master’s degree program and 30 hours of additional coursework provided by this program.

 To comply with New York state regulations, all doctoral applicants seeking School District Leader certification must provide St. John Fisher College with official scores on the Graduate Record Examination (GRE), Millers Analogy Test (MAT), or the Academic Literacy Skills Test (ALST).

 For specific information regarding the School District Leader certificate, please contact Dr. Jeannine Dingus-Eason at (585) 385-8002 or email@example.com.